 Duties and activities suited to clinical sessions

-- Supervised or supported consultations within the practice, with a minimum appointment length of 10 minutes for ST3s and most commonly of 20 minutes for ST1/2s for face to face consultations.
-There should be adequate time provided for at the end of any consulting period to allow a trainee to debrief with the supervising GP.
+- Supervised or supported consultations within the practice.
+Including time at the end of any consulting period to allow a trainee to debrief with the supervising GP.

 - Supervised or supported home visits, nursing home visits, community hospital duties including time for debriefing, and travelling.